-This is going to be a very personal post, full of reflections on the death just yesterday of my Father-in-Law.
+This is going to be a very personal post, full of reflections on the death just yesterday of one of my children’s grandfathers.
 But before I get into that, being me, I have to begin with a very important point of Bible understanding.
 For I know that many Christians feel secretly guilty for the fact they are grieving.
 They ask themselves, “why am I crying when I know that my loved one has gone to a better place?”

 I hope to reassure all of my readers who are currently in mourning, and every single one of you who will one day face a similar situation to the one my family is in right now of a simple fact: It is entirely OK and totally expected for you to be sad at the death of someone who you have spent years of your life being close to.